 Haymaking combines science and art.
 Old-timers knew just the right feel of hay before it was ready to be put into the barn.
 It’s hard to quantify that judgment with mechanical instruments.
-The goal of haymaking is to capture the nutrients in grass in a storable form to make them available as a forage feed in the winter months.
+The goal of haymaking is to capture the nutrients in

 With the variables of New England weather, many farmers have switched to hay crop silage as a way to harvest legumes and grasses.
-In that process the hay is cut and wilted, and then chopped and preserved by fermentation in the silo or wrapped into large round bales.
+In that process, the hay is cut and wilted, and then chopped and preserved by fermentation in the silo or wrapped into large round bales.
 But there’s still a need for dry hay.
 It offers a practical way to raise young calves and feed roughage in small-scale livestock operations.

 One of the most critical factors in making quality dry hay is timing.
 Producers need to time haymaking to coincide with the right stage of plant growth and weather conditions.
 The old-timers used to talk about cutting hay around the Fourth of July, when they said, “it was stout and had some bottom to it.”
 Although maximum growth of the plant and peak yields occur around that time, the nutrient value is greatest earlier in the season, when plants put most of their energy into vegetative growth and contain high concentrations of starches, proteins and minerals.